Jonboni92/pdsnd_github/README.md

 ### Date created
 12 November 2023

-### Project Title
-Project 3 - Post Your Work on GitHub
+# Project 3 - Post Your Work on GitHub

 ### Description
 Project 3 provided a practical experience in version control and collaborative development.
 The aim of the project was to refactor the bikeshare code from Project 2 using Git and GitHub.
 Through this project I gained practical experience in version control by forking, cloning, branching, and merging.